openapi-ts/openapi-typescript/packages/openapi-fetch/README.md

 <img src="../../docs/public/assets/openapi-fetch.svg" alt="openapi-fetch" width="216" height="40" />

-openapi-fetch applies your OpenAPI types to the native fetch API via TypeScript.
+openapi-fetch is a typesafe fetch client that pulls in your OpenAPI schema.
 Weighs **2 kB** and has virtually zero runtime.
 Works with React, Vue, Svelte, or vanilla JS.

 | Library                    | Size (min) | “GET” request             |
 | :------------------------- | ---------: | :------------------------ |